ArthurGareginyan/my-custom-styles/readme.txt

 **PRO features include...**

+* CSS minifier
+* Manage which CSS code load on HEAD or FOOTER
+* Controlling the priority of loading CSS code
 * Ability to easily customize the code editor by selecting the desired settings
 * 56 themes for syntax highlighting
-* Unlimited number of fields
+* Unlimited number of fields for snippets
-* CSS minifier
-* Automatic backup of all snippets to a file
+* Automatic backup of all snippets to a downloadable text file
-* Ability to enable/disable the certain snippet
+* Separate activation and deactivation of snippets
 * Ability to collapse/expand the certain fields with code
 * Well documented

 [Get the PRO version now!](https://www.spacexchimp.com/plugins/my-custom-styles-pro.html)

-**Coming soon:**

-* Reload the settings page at same position after pushing the save button
+**Supported languages**

-* Multisite network support
+* CSS

 **Translation**